360macky/scanner-cam/README.md

 The interface was built on [React v18](https://reactjs.org/blog/2022/03/29/react-v18.html) and [TailwindCSS](https://tailwindcss.com).
 It is responsive.
 And it's also available with a beautiful light and dark mode.

+Once the webpage is loaded with the model, ScannerCam will work even offline.

 ## 🎨 UI Design
 The colors chosen to paint Scanner Cam are shades of red that change depending on the user's preference in dark mode and light mode.